solisoft/foxxy/README.md

 Then run : `$ mina deploy`

 It will compile assets for production env and deploy code (app & Foxx services)

+# Todo

+- Use jwtTokens to avoid nginx _db mounting point